 Here are 8 tips to stop drinking and stay sober:

 Don't try to overcome alcohol addiction alone.
 Professional help is available and encouraged.

 Alcohol withdrawal symptoms are real and can be dangerous, if not deadly.
-Not only is it safer to abstain from alcohol under professional surveillance, but it is also more likely that you will get and stay sober with help.
+Not only is it safer to abstain from alcohol under professional care, but it's also more likely that you will get and stay sober.

 Consider inpatient and outpatient rehabilitation facilities, support groups, therapy, holistic health programs, and medication-assisted addiction treatment.